-I'm sure that every person reading this has made plans at one point or another, then canceled after a grueling day.
+I'm sure that every person reading this has made plans at one point or another, then canceled after a long or even grueling day.
 (If this doesn't sound familiar to you, I am truly impressed!)
 Flaking-out is far less likely to happen in the morning.
 You're still fresh, and, to be honest, there's less time to weigh the pros and cons of whether you have the energy to make it.
 Just hop out of bed and go!

 I'm a huge believer that your morning sets the tone for the rest of your day.
 Even an early ten-minute meditation can positively impact your afternoon.
 Now imagine what an hour laughing and catching-up with a friend can do.
 It's truly the best way to start a day, even if you're meeting a coworker for a quick coffee before heading to your desk.

 In my experience, morning activities are about half the price of evening activities.
 An average breakfast in L.A. hovers around $8, compared to $16 for a dinner entrée, and a coffee is $4 compared to an $8 beer.
 More often than not, our morning activities are completely free.
 Willa and I usually opt to walk around the Silver Lake Reservoir, a 45-minute loop we tackle with mugs of coffee from home (consider trading-off who's on "coffee duty" each time you meet).
 When we workout, we find a spot on ClassPass.
-I maintain the "Classpass Light" membership in addition to Orange Theory, so that I'm able to do a morning workout once a month.
+I maintain the "Classpass Light" membership in addition to Orange Theory, so that I'm able to treat myself to a morning workout once a month.

 Invite a friend over for quiche and coffee instead of dinner!
 Go for a sunrise hike!
 Offer to buy them breakfast in exchange for them taking photos for the blog you write for!
 (Okay, this one's kind of specific...).
 Willa and I are even signing up for an English Literature class on EdX and going to use a morning each week for "class" (something we'd never have the energy for in the evening).
 The options are just as varied, if not more, than the evening.
 Speaking of which...